Ken's huge drip fed waste oil heater in the building process.

 Unlike solar heating, these keep you warm when it's freezing cold, cloudy and raining.

-They run from unfiltered waste oil and gravity fed.
+They run by gravity fed.

 It can be setup outside with hot water heating radiators inside the home.